maybebot/monogon/README.md

 <MonogonCode content={content} lang="json" onInput={handleInput} />
 ```

+## Options

+For a read-only code block just add the `readonly` prop/attribute.

 ## Theming

 Monogon comes with a VSCode-like dark and light theme.
 This theme can be changed by changing the css properties on `monogon-code`.